tydar/eleventy-personal-blog/posts/til-gl-to-gh.md

 layout: layouts/post.njk
 ---
-The Gitlab free tier only allows free mirroring *to* GitHub, not pulls from GitHub.
+The GitLab free tier only allows free mirroring *to* GitHub, not pulls from GitHub.
 That requires the first paid tier.
 To set up your push mirroring follow these steps:

 1. Go to your project on GitLab.
 Click *Settings -> Repository*.
 2. Click to expand the *Mirroring repositories* section.